rolkar/parse_trans_examples/README.md

 test_recorder.erl.

-The first file implements a simple exprecs module, which automatically creates access finctions to records.
+The first file implements a simple exprecs module, which automatically creates access functions to records.

-The second file is a test for the finctionality.
+The second file is a test for the functionality.